Cost-plus contract

-A cost-plus contract, also termed a cost plus contract, is a contract such that a contractor is paid for all of its allowed expenses, plus additional payment to allow for a profit.
-Cost-reimbursement contracts contrast with fixed-price contract, in which the contractor is paid a negotiated amount regardless of incurred expenses.
+A cost-plus contract, also termed a cost plus contract, is a contract such that a contractor is paid for all of its allowed expenses, plus an additional payment to allow for risk and incentive sharing.
+Cost-reimbursement contracts contrast with fixed-price contracts, in which the contractor is paid a negotiated amount regardless of incurred expenses.

 History

 Frank B. Gilbreth, one of the early developers of industrial engineering, used "cost-plus-a-fixed sum" contracts for his building contracting business.
 He described this method in an article in Industrial Magazine in 1907, comparing it to fixed price and guaranteed maximum price methods.

-Cost-plus contracts were first used by the government in the United States during the World Wars to encourage wartime production by American businesses.
-According to Martin Kenney, they "allowed what were then small technology firms like Hewlett-Packard and Fairchild Semiconductor to charge the Department of Defense for the price of research and development that none could pay on its own.
+Cost-plus contracts were first used by the government in the United States during World War I to encourage wartime production by American businesses.
+According to Martin Kenney, after World War II they "allowed what were then small technology firms like Hewlett-Packard and Fairchild Semiconductor to charge the Department of Defense for the price of research and development that none could pay on its own.
 This enabled the firms to create technology products that eventually created entire new markets and economic sectors".